devopslifter/nopcommerce/terraform/aws/README.md

 # Reference Architecture  - ASP.NET Core
-This repo provides reference architecture for deploying MSSQL environments in a high availability configuration (always on) using [Habitat](https://habitat.sh) and [Terraform](https://terraform.io).
+This repo provides reference architecture for deploying ASP.NET Core applications using [Habitat](https://habitat.sh) and [Terraform](https://terraform.io).

 >THIS REPO IS CURRENTLY UNDER DEVELOPMENT.
 Contact [Tom Finch](https://github.com/devopslifter) if you have any questions or want to collaborate.